-Definitely.
-In fact, it’s perfectly feasible to purchase the top five guns you need in your arsenal for just $1,500.
+The answer is “definitely”.
+In fact, it’s perfectly feasible to purchase the top five guns you need in your arsenal for only $1,500.

 THE 5 GUNS YOU NEED IN YOUR ARSENAL

 While there is much debate as to what the top five most important guns to own are, the general consensus has settled upon these categories as being the most critical and versatile.

 No gun collection is complete without a .22 rifle of some kind.
 Even if it’s underpowered for big game hunting or self-defense use, the .22 works wonders for pest control, small game hunting, target shooting, and introducing new people to shooting.
 Another great benefit of the .22, is that the recoil and noise are substantially less than other calibers.
 This makes it a great way to target practice without potentially damaging your hearing, or your shoulder.

 With a 12 gauge shotgun, you can go big game hunting with slugs, bird hunting or clay shooting with birdshot, or use it as a devastating close range home defense weapon with buckshot.